 Policy Two funding for new buildings at integrated schools

-The Ministry of Education may provide Policy Two funding towards the costs of building either new classrooms in an existing integrated school, or a new integrated school.
-The owner of the new accommodation may be either the proprietor or the Ministry.
+Information about Policy Two funding which can be applied towards the costs of building either new classrooms in an existing integrated school, or a new integrated school.

 - Applying for Policy Two funding